 Your dentist will first numb the affected area with a local anaesthetic to make sure you are as comfortable as possible.
 The damaged tooth will then be carefully removed from its socket.
 The procedure is generally a short one, with the treatment taking just a few minutes.

 In instances where the damaged tooth has broken below the gum line, surgical extraction may be required.
 This is a slightly longer procedure, involving a small incision in the gum to aid removal.

-No. Dentists routinely use local anaesthetic for tooth extraction to optimise the patient’s comfort throughout treatment.
-Following the procedure, there may be a small amount of discomfort which can be minimised with regular painkillers such as Paracetamol.
+In short, no. Dentists routinely use local anaesthetic for tooth extraction to optimise the patient’s comfort throughout treatment.
+Following the procedure, there may be a small amount of discomfort, which can be minimised with regular painkillers such as paracetamol.

 After you’ve had a tooth extracted, you will need to adhere to a strict aftercare routine to reduce the chances of complications and increase the speed of your recovery.
 This can include doing things such as eating soft foods and brushing your teeth as normal, whilst being careful to avoid the area of extraction.
 A full aftercare regime will be discussed with you following your treatment.